 When considering your audio-listening options, every audiophile could tell you the headphones you listen through are as, if not more, important than the player.
-Underwater Audio knows this and has recently upgraded our Swimbuds Waterproof Headphones to have an even better and fuller sound quality.
+Underwater Audio knows this and has recently upgraded our Swimbuds Waterproof Headphones to have an even better and more full sound quality.

 Now, everyone can appreciate the respectable sound quality and comfort of a decently priced pair of headphones.
 But with the hours spent “plugged in” (for those between 8 and 18, it averages 7 ½, said the NY Times 2 years ago) many people are willing to splurge on high quality headphones.
 With amazing technological advances and the people’s demand to back them, companies have produced some truly exceptional headphones—for equally exceptional prices.